Modeling a nanocantilever based biosensor using a stochastically perturbed harmonic oscillator: Abstract

 \section{Abstract}

-A nanoscale biosensor most suitable for clinical purposes could be based on the use of nanocantilevers.
-These microscopic `diving boards' are coated with binding probes that have an affinity to a specific amino acid, enzyme or protein in the body.
-The binding probes on the silicon cantilever attract target particles, and as target biomolecules bind to the cantilever, it changes the vibrating frequency of the cantilever.
-The process of target binding is a random process and hence creates fluctuations in the frequency and damping mechanism of the cantilever.
-The effect of such fluctuations are given in our model calculations to provide a broader quantitative understanding of nanocantilever biosensors.
+Nanoscale biosensors are devices designed to detect analytes by combining biological components and physicochemical detectors.
+One of the well known methods of constructing these sensors is by using nanocantilevers.
+These microscopic ‘diving boards’ are coated with binding probes that have an affinity to a particular amino acid, enzyme or protein in living organisms.
+When these probes attract some target particles, such as biomolecules, they change the vibrating frequency of the cantilever.
+This process is random in nature and produces fluctuations in the frequency and damping of the cantilever.
+In this paper, we studied the effect of these fluctuations using a stochastically perturbed classical harmonic oscillator.